vladikoff/chromeos-apk/archon.md

 **Warning: The custom runtime will replace the official runtime component.
 To go back to the official runtime you will need to uninstall the custom one and reinstall the official one.**

-Tested on OS X, Windows and Ubuntu.
+Tested on OS X, Windows 64-bit and Ubuntu.
 You must have Chrome 37+ installed.
 (If it doesn't work try Chrome Canary).
-[OS X Note](http://www.reddit.com/r/Android/comments/2gv035/you_can_now_run_android_apps_on_chrome_for/ckmwy13): Grab the latest version of Chrome Canary, Chrome won't work because 64 bit is required by the custom runtime.

 - Download the runtime that is appropriate for your system: